pughlab/Labkey-API-Wrapper/README.md

 # Labkey API Wrapper

-***This package is a wrapper script which makes calls to Labkey's api.
-Labkey maintains their api.
+***This package is a wrapper script which makes calls to Labkey's API.
+Labkey maintains their API.
 The offical Labkey API package can be accessed at https://github.com/LabKey/labkey-api-python***

 Three simple steps to use Labkey’s API to get data from a Labkey project into a json file.
 1. Install labkey